 To achieve this the edge computing solution needs to fulfill the following requirements:

-- Small footprint: The solution should have a small footprint in terms of space, power and cooling requirements as typically there is limited space for IT equipment at each location.
+- Small Footprint: The solution should have a small footprint in terms of space, power, and cooling requirements, as typically there is limited space for IT equipment at each location.

-- Highly Available: The solution should be resilient to withstand single component failures to ensure that operations are not interrupted.
+- Highly Available: The solution should be resilient to withstand single component failures, to ensure that operations are not interrupted.

 - Simple: The solution should have a simple, repeatable design that makes it easy to deploy and maintain.

-- Easy to manage: The solution should be capable of being monitored and managed from a central support location.
+- Easy to Manage: The solution should be capable of being monitored and managed from a central support location.

 StorMagic SvSAN fits these requirements, making it the perfect IoT edge computing solution.
 It has been designed with the remote site in mind from the outset and for the realities of poor network reliability often found in remote areas.
 Starting with just two servers, SvSAN has a lightweight footprint and creates a highly available, virtual SAN using the server’s internal storage, that is both cost-effective and easy to manage.
-Click here or check out the links in the sidebar for more information about SvSAN, take a look at our SvSAN Overview and Product Datasheet.
+For more information about SvSAN, take a look at our SvSAN Overview and Product Datasheet.